-Odisha: Explosion in a school leaves two students injured
+Odisha: Explosion in a school leaves two students injured, probe ordered

 Bhubaneswar, July 20: At least two students were injured in an explosion inside a school in Odisha's Ganjam District on Saturday, said reports.